-Through the Ock Arable Project, we are engaging with farmers across the Ock catchment in partnership with Environment Agency to help tackle pollution and improve the water environment.
+We're engaging with farmers across the Ock catchment, in partnership with Environment Agency, to help tackle diffuse pollution from agriculture, reduce flood risk and improve farmland freshwater habitats.

-The Ock catchment is one of England’s 20 best freshwater biodiversity hotspots.
+The Ock catchment is part of the Oxfordshire Important Freshwater Landscape, one of the richest places in England and Wales for freshwater biodiversity.
 However, its freshwater wildlife is under threat from pressures such as pollution, drainage and climate change, and many of its freshwater habitats have become degraded.
+In addition, the catchment’s towns and villages – including Abingdon and Letcombe Regis – suffer from flooding

-Farmland contributes both diffuse and point-source pollution to the water environment.
+Farmland contributes both diffuse and point-source pollution to the water environment and land use can exacerbate flood risk, for example bare soil in the winter or very efficient agricultural drainage in the headwaters.
 Water pollution is a widespread issue that has detrimental impacts on freshwater biodiversity.
-Freshwater Habitats Trust and Environment Agency are working together with local farmers from across the Ock catchment to help address these issues.
+Freshwater Habitats Trust and the Environment Agency are working together with local farmers from across the Ock catchment to help address these issues.